-Michael T. Stone, 46, from Rowland, North Carolina, owns and operates P & S Farms, Inc. and Bo Stone Farms, LLC.
+Michael T. Stone, 47, from Rowland, North Carolina, owns and operates P & S Farms, Inc. and Bo Stone Farms, LLC.
 The row crop units produce corn, wheat, and soybeans and the operations include a swine finishing unit under contract with Murphy Brown, a cow/calf herd, timber management and small produce for a roadside stand.
 Mr. Stone is a director of Cape Fear Farm Credit, ACA, a director of Southeastern Health hospital, a director of Dillon Christian School, and a member of the North Carolina Farm Bureau Energy and Transportation Committee.
-He also serves on the board of the Farm Credit Council, a trade organization.
-Mr. Stone has a BS in Agricultural Business Management with a minor in Animal Science and a MS in Agriculture from North Carolina State University.
-He serves as chair of the Board Compensation Committee and will also serve on the Board Governance Committee in 2018.
-Mr. Stone is the Board appointed member of both the AgFirst Plan Sponsor Committee and the AgFirst/FCBT Plan Sponsor Committee in 2018.
-Mr. Stone became a director in 2015 and his term expires on December 31, 2018.
+He also serves on the board of The Farm Credit Council, a trade organization.
+He serves as chair of the Board Compensation Committee and as a member of the Board Coordinating and Board Governance Committees.
+Mr. Stone is the Board appointed member of both the AgFirst Plan Sponsor Committee and the AgFirst/FCBT Plan Sponsor Committee in 2018 and 2019.
+Mr. Stone became a director in 2015 and his term expires on December 31, 2022.

-Ellis W. Taylor, 48, from Roanoke Rapids, North Carolina, is the owner/operator of a row crop operation, Mush Island Farms, which consists of cotton, soybeans, wheat, corn and timber.
+Ellis W. Taylor, 49, Vice Chairman of the Board, from Roanoke Rapids, North Carolina, is the owner/ operator of a row crop operation, Mush Island Farms, which consists of cotton, soybeans, wheat, corn and timber.
 Mr. Taylor is also a partner in Mush Island Farm, LLC, a trucking operation.
 He is also part owner of Roanoke Cotton Company, LLC, which operates cotton gins and a warehouse.
-He is a director on the boards of AgCarolina Farm Credit, ACA, and Northampton County Farm Bureau, which promotes agriculture and the Federal Farm Credit Banks Funding Corporation.
-Mr. Taylor has a BS in Agronomy, a BS in Agricultural Business Management and a MS in Economics from North Carolina State University.
-He was elected Vice Chairman of the Board for 2018.
-Mr. Taylor served on the Board Audit Committee in 2017 and will serve on both the Board Compensation and Board Governance Committees in 2018.
+He is a director on the boards of AgCarolina Farm Credit, ACA, and Northampton County Farm Bureau, which promotes agriculture, and the Federal Farm Credit Banks Funding Corporation.
+Mr. Taylor serves on the Board Coordinating, Board Compensation and Board Governance Committees.
 He became a director in 2012 and his term expires on December 31, 2019.

-In 2017, each member of AgFirst FCB's board of directors received base compensation of \$58,115 plus expenses.
+In 2018, each member of AgFirst FCB's board of directors received base compensation of \$59,353 plus expenses.
 Additional honorarium was paid to some members for leadership positions on the board.